angulardart/site-angulardart/src/angular/guide/template-syntax.md

 When a user clicks *Delete*, the component's `delete()` method is called, directing the `StreamController` to add a `Hero` to the stream.

-Now imagine a hosting parent component that binds to the `HeroDetailComponent`'s `deleteRequest` event.
+Now imagine a hosting parent component that binds to the `HeroComponent`'s `deleteRequest` event.

 <?code-excerpt "lib/app_component.html (event-binding-to-component)"?>
 ```